Skip to main content

 Explanation

 CRISPR-Cas9 is a gene-editing tool that precisely modifies an organism's own existing genome (knockouts, insertions of small sequences) without necessarily introducing foreign species DNA.
 This distinguishes it from traditional GMOs where genes from another organism are inserted.
-In India, CRISPR-edited crops that do not contain foreign DNA are being considered for a lighter regulatory pathway under GEAC, unlike transgenics which require full GMO approval.
+In India, CRISPR-edited crops that do not contain foreign DNA are being considered for a lighter regulatory pathway through the DBT/MoEFCC exemption pathway, unlike transgenics which require full GMO approval.

 Explanation